-The SRC of the Company is constituted in accordance with Section 178 of the Act and Regulation 20 of the SEBI Listing Regulations.
+The SRC of the Company is constituted in line with the requirements of Section 178 of the Act and Regulation 20 of the SEBI Listing Regulations, 2015.
 The broad terms of reference of the Company's SRC inter-alia are as follows:

-- resolving the grievances of the security holders of the Company including complaints related to transfer/ transmission of shares, non-receipt of annual report, non-receipt of declared dividends, issue of new/ duplicate certificates, general meetings; - review of measures taken for effective exercise of voting rights by shareholders; - review of adherence to the service standards adopted by the Company in respect of various services being rendered by the Registrar & Share Transfer Agent; and - review of the various measures and initiatives taken by the Company for reducing the quantum of unclaimed dividends and ensuring timely receipt of dividend warrants/annual reports/statutory notices by the shareholders of the Company.
+- resolving the grievances of the security holders of the Company including complaints related to transfer/ transmission of shares, non-receipt of annual report, non-receipt of declared dividends, issue of new/ duplicate certificates, general meetings, etc. - review of measures taken for effective exercise of voting rights by shareholders. - review of adherence to the service standards adopted by the Company in respect of various services being rendered by the Registrar & Share Transfer Agent. - review of the various measures and initiatives taken by the Company for reducing the quantum of unclaimed dividends and ensuring timely receipt of dividend warrants/annual reports/statutory notices by the shareholders of the Company. - resolving grievances of debenture holders, when applicable, related to creation of charge, payment of interest/principal, maintenance of security cover and any other covenants.